Coded Illumination for Improved Lensless Imaging: Experiments

-Deep learning-based methods have been widely used for image recovery and enhancement tasks \cite{khan2019iccv,kristina2019learning ,chang2019DeepOptics3D}.
-For instance, UNet \cite{olaf2015unet} is used for image denoising and removing artifacts from reconstructed images.
-UNet-based networks have been used to recover photorealistic images from lensless measurements in \cite{khan2019iccv}.
-Deep learning is also used as the priors to improve the reconstruction results \cite{bora2017compressed}, especially when the number of measurements is small.
+Deep learning-based methods have been widely used for image recovery and enhancement tasks \cite{khan2020flatnet,kristina2019learning ,chang2019DeepOptics3D}.
+For instance, UNet \cite{olaf2015unet} is used for image denoising and removing artifacts from reconstructed images \cite{zheng2021simple,khan2020flatnet}.
+Deep learning is also used as the priors to improve the reconstruction results \cite{bora2017generator}, especially when the number of measurements is small.
+UNet-based networks have been used to recover photorealistic images from lensless measurements in \cite{khan2020flatnet}.
+In our experiments, we observed that deep learning-based methods that learn to recover images directly from sensor measurements perform very well on simulated data but provide catastrophic results on real data.
+In contrast, the simple least-squares method we discussed in \eqref{eq:closed_form} provides stable results in all cases because coded illumination provides a well-conditioned system.
+We present simulation and experimental results below.

-To test the performance of UNet-based enhancement networks on our lensless imaging setup, we trained a UNet that accepts the reconstruction from a lensless camera as an input and produces a potentially refined image.
-We created the dataset by simulating the noisy lensless measurements using 500 natural RGB images from \cite{chaladze2017dataset} with the calibrated transfer matrices $\Phi_L, \Phi_R$ described in Sec.\ref{sec:exp_setup}.
-Then we reconstruct these measurements using least-squares method in \eqref{eq:tikhonov_sep}.
-We used the reconstructed images as the input and the original (ground truth) images as the output to the UNet; then we trained the UNet in an end-to-end manner.
-We used RMSprop optimizer~\cite{tieleman2012rmsprop} with learning rate of 0.0001 and momentum of 0.9, and trained the UNet for 200 epochs.

-We present the results of UNet enhancement in Fig.~\ref{fig:experiment_results_network}, which suggest that UNet can produce cleaner images but cannot improve the resolution.
-The images reconstructed from the least-squares method in \eqref{eq:tikhonov_sep} are presented in ``before UNet'' column.
-The images refined by passing through UNet are shown in ``after UNet'' column.
-We observe that UNet can successfully reduce the artifacts and noise in the reconstructed images, but fails to improve the spatial resolution.
-For example, the text in zoomed-in regions is not resolvable in the images before and after UNet for Uniform illumination.
-In contrast, our proposed method with multiple coded illumination significantly improved the resolution and reduced the noise in the reconstructed image.
+We performed some experiments to compare the performance of four methods with coded and uniform illumination: least squares (LS) in \eqref{eq:closed_form}, LS with a trained UNet that is used as a refinement network, LS with pretrained refinement network in FlatNet \cite{khan2020flatnet}, and end-to-end trained FlatNet.
+We present results for simulated sensor measurements in Fig.~\ref{fig:simu_flatnet_unet} and on real data captured using our prototype in Fig.~\ref{fig:exp_flatnet_unet}.